-2. Looping of the tubular heart
+2. Looping of the primitive heart tube

-- The heart tube continuous to grow and bend by day of 23 the loop formation begins. - The heart tube bends and twists: the cephalic portion (arterial pole) bends ventrally, caudally and to the right, the caudal portion (venous pole) bends dorsally, cranially and to the left.
+- ▶ The heart tube continuous to grow and bend by day of 23 the cardiac looping begins. - The heart tube bends and twists (loops): the cephalic portion bends ventrally, caudally and to the right, the caudal portion bends dorsocranially and to the left.
 This bending creates the cardiac loop. - The atrioventricular junction remains narrow and forms the atrioventricular canal. - The bulbus cordis is narrow except the proximal third (it will form the right ventricle).
 The distal part of bulbus cordis, the conus cordis, will form the outflow tracts of both ventricles.